Graph Writing # 27 - Main reasons for study and support receive from employers

 - Hits: 185831

 IELTS Academic Writing Task 1/ Graph Writing - Column Graphs:

 » You should spend about 20 minutes on this task.

-The charts below show the main reasons for study among students of different age groups and the amount of support they receive from employers.
+The charts below show the main reasons for study among students of different age groups and the amount of support they received from employers.

 Summarise the information by selecting and reporting the main features, and make comparisons where relevant.

 Reasons for study according to age of students [data in percentage]

 Employer support, by age group (Time off and help with fees) [data in percentage]

 The bar chart delineates the ratio of pupils who continue their education for the benefit of their career and from passion, based on their age groups while the line graph reveals the support those students got from their companies as a form of financial support and time off.

 Overall, young students’ main focus for education is their career while it was mostly passion for elder learners.
 Moreover, young students below 30 years of age received more support from their employers.